-A will is a legal document in which a person (the “testator”) names one or more people to manage their estate when they die and gives instruction to those people as to how to distribute their estate.
-Those named individuals are commonly known as executors, but are called personal representatives in Missouri.
+A will is a legal document in which a person (the “testator”) names one or more people to manage their estate when they die and gives instructions to those people as to how to distribute their estate.
+Those named individuals are commonly known as executors but are called personal representatives in Missouri.

 For individuals with minor children, a will can also list the chosen guardians of the minor children if they were to pass away.
 A will can also create a testamentary trust for minor children, which creates a trust to hold minor children until they are old enough to inherit.